brandontrabucco/nerf/README.md

 ## Installation

-The package may be installed via pip:
+The package may be installed via pip from my PyPI package:

 ```bash
 pip install nerf-pytorch